lokesh-jonna/CineSearch/README.md

-# Welcome 🖐 to the Movie App
+# CineSearch - Movie App
 Movie website project where users can come and see the information about any movie from this website.

 <br>